weaviate/weaviate-io/developers/weaviate/client-libraries/python/python_v3.md

 **What does this mean for me?**
 <br/>

-To take advantage of the latest developments on the Weaviate core database, we recommend migrating your codebase to use the `v4` API.
+To take advantage of the latest developments on the Weaviate core database, we recommend migrating your codebase to use the [`v4` client API](./index.md).
 <br/>

 Our documentation includes [a migration guide here](./v3_v4_migration.md), and many code examples include both `v3` and `v4` syntax.
 We will be adding more dedicated resources for you to ease the migration experience.